UWCS/uwcs-dextre/README.md

 Start development server:
 ```
-python manage.py runserver
+python3 manage.py runserver
 ```

 Go to http://localhost:8000 and you should see a basic instance of the site!

-Head to http://localhost:8000/cms and sign in with the super user you just created.
+Head to http://localhost:8000/cms and sign in with the superuser you just created.
 Head to Pages, and create the following pages with the below hierarchy:
 ```
 UWCS Home *type - home page
 |- About *type - about page